Fundamental Sales and Marketing Alignment Strategies

 Strategies for Marketing to Align with Sales

 Marketing’s goal is to bring prospects into the store.
-In the digital world, that means attracting potential customers to the website and warm them up for a conversation.
+In the digital world, that means attracting potential customers to the website and warming them up for a conversation.
 Here are five quick wins to improve how marketing can help advance the sales process:

 1. Live chat: in case the user needs immediate help or has a question.